Skip to content

 Foundry credentials are not tied to GitHub sign-in

-Signing in with GitHub does not authorize Microsoft Foundry.
+Signing in with Entra or GitHub does not authorize Microsoft Foundry.
 Foundry credentials are configured separately, server-side, and shared across all projects.

 Signing out